aliclark/the_wooden_sword/Nothing is a Contradiction.md

 being.
 Nothingness can be nihilated only on the foundation of being; if nothingness can be given, it is neither before nor after being, nor in a general way outside of being.
 Nothingness lies coiled in the heart of being—like a worm.
-<br>- Jean-Paul Satre
+<br>- Jean-Paul Sartre

 Most of current Ontology boils down to a brute fact: there is a God, there is Mathematics, there is a Universe, there is Value, there is Mind, or there is Actuality (and Potentiality).

 Here I outline an alternative to the above, in order to answer the question "Why is there something rather than nothing?".

 The argument hinges on 'Nothing'.
 Whereas philosophers have frequently spoken of Nothing in the past, like Russell I believe it is a critical mistake.
-Ontological Nothing cannot be, by definition, as explained by Satre.
+Ontological Nothing cannot be, by definition, as explained by Sartre.
 Therefore, non-nothing must be, however specified.
 But without a causal specifier, it is non-nothing, without specification.

 This provides a plausible theory for the most critical axiom of all, Existence.